-In acknowledgement of the fact that minor development may involve smaller and less complicated sites, the government has also introduced a second metric - the Small Sites Metric (SSM).
-This metric also has statutory force.
-This metric uses the same basic approach to the value of habitats as the statutory metric, but in a simplified format.
+In acknowledgement of the fact that minor development may involve smaller and less complicated sites, the government has introduced the Small Sites Metric (SSM).
+This metric has statutory force.
+This metric uses the same basic approach to the value of habitats as the full statutory metric, but in a simplified format.